-With a booming wedding industry, I sometimes wonder how it’s even possible that our country is in a recession at all.
-Now that the average cost of a wedding hovers around $29,000, you’d think that the spending induced by weddings could single-handedly pull our country out of its economic troubles (then love really could conquer all).
+The wedding industry is booming, and couples are spending more and more on the big day.
+In 2023, the average cost of a wedding hovers around ,000.
+You’d think that the spending induced by weddings could single-handedly pull our country out of its economic troubles (then love really could conquer all).

-But weddings aren’t just good revenue-makers for vendors, they also have more tax implications than people realize when they’re planning their big day.
+But weddings aren’t just good revenue-makers for vendors.
+They also have more tax implications than people realize.
 Here are four instances where taxes may affect your wedding—for better or for worse.